Skip to Content

 Preparation

-• Remove damaged chestnuts.
-Good chestnuts should be firm and have shiny shells.
-Avoid the ones with cracks or holes, as these sign shows your nuts might be dirty, old, or bitten by a worm.
+• To prepare chestnuts, first, you should remove any damaged ones.
+When classifying them, remember that good chestnuts should feel firm and have shiny shells.
+Avoid the ones with cracks or holes, as these signs indicate that your nuts might be dirty, old, or have been bitten by a worm.
+The first time I cooked my harvested chestnuts, I skipped this step, and I ended up with numerous worms baked inside my chestnuts 🙂

-• Wash the nuts.
-Remove any dirt or stuff on the outside.
+• Next, wash the nuts with a bit of salt to remove any dirt or debris on the outside.

 • Then, score the chestnuts.
-Use a nutcracker, or a sharp knife which has a heel and use that heel to score and make a shallow cut crosswise the nuts.
-If desired, you can make crosscut (x cut) so that the final cooked chestnuts will look cooler.
+Use a sharp knife with a heel and make a shallow crosswise cut on the nuts.
+If desired, you can create a crosscut (X-cut) for a more appealing appearance in the final cooked chestnuts.
+Alternatively, you can purchase a Chestnut Clip to save time cutting them by a knife.
 Soak the chestnuts in water to hydrate them a bit more before cooking. how to score chestnuts

 Boil Chestnuts